Microbiology and Cell Science

 - Combined-Degree Program: Yes

 - Website: microcell.ufl.edu

 This major prepares students for entry into professional programs in medicine, dentistry and veterinary medicine and provides a strong foundation for graduate studies in microbiology, cell biology and related cellular and biomedical sciences.
 The major also provides a background for entry into government, industrial research and diagnostic laboratories.

 The curriculum develops fundamental knowledge of prokaryotic and eukaryotic cells and viruses.
 Courses include the physiology and genetics of microorganisms, mechanisms of pathogenesis and innate immunity systems, astrobiology, bacterial and genome sequencing and bioinformatics.
 Additional information is available at the major’s website microcell.ufl.edu.

 Coursework for the Major

-All majors must take 28-29 credits: 15 credits are core requirements, 10 credits are upper-division department electives and 3-4 credits are the quantitative requirement.
+All majors must complete 28-29 credits: 15 credits of core requirements, at least 10 credits of upper-division department electives and 3-4 credits for the quantitative requirement.
 A minimum of one credit in an advanced laboratory is required as part of the 10 department-elective credits.

-Minimum grades of C, attained within two attempts (including withdrawals), are required in all critical-tracking courses, major courses, department core requirements, department electives and the quantitative requirement.
-A 2.0 cumulative GPA of also is required.
+Minimum grades of C within two attempts, including withdrawals, are required in all critical-tracking courses, major courses, department core requirements, department electives and the quantitative requirement.
+A cumulative 2.0 GPA is also required.

 - Integrated Principles of Biology 1 and 2 and laboratories (BSC 2010/2010L and